Polkadot-Blockchain-Academy/pba-book/content/cryptography/exotic-primitives/slides.md

 ## Erasure Coding Classical use

 - Used for noisy channels
-- If a few bits of the coded data are randomly flipped,<br/> we can still recover the original data
+- If a few bits of the coded data are randomly flipped,<br /> we can still recover the original data
 - Typically $n$ is not much bigger than $k$

 ---